jackfoxy/urQL/docs/10-query.md

     | expression [ NOT ] BETWEEN expression [ AND ] expression
     | [ NOT ] EXISTS { <column value> | <scalar-query> } }
 ```
-*BETWEEN ...
-AND ... is not yet implemented in the urQL parser*
 When applied to a column `EXISTS` tests whether the returned `<row-type>` includes the required column.
 In the case of `<scalar-query>`, it tests whether a CTE returns any rows.

 `[ NOT ] EQUIV` is a binary operator, similar to (not) equals `<>`, `=`.
 However, comparing two `NOT EXISTS` yields true.